JustAmply/html-to-pdf/README.md

+> [!WARNING]
+> Not actively maintained.
+I found and use the API of [StirlingPDF](https://github.com/Frooodle/Stirling-PDF) with a similar feature as of now.

 # html-to-pdf
 Converts HTML to a PDF file

 ## Build
 `docker build -t html-to-pdf .`